-FLOOD cameras that keep a close eye on river levels at the Daintree Ferry crossing headline a series of projects aimed at strengthening disaster resilience in Douglas Shire.
+FLOOD cameras that keep a close eye on river levels at the Daintree Ferry crossing headline a series of projects in the 2019-20 budget aimed at strengthening disaster resilience in Douglas Shire.

 Douglas Shire Council will spend more than $1 million on projects that increase Council’s ability to inform residents and allow the region to persevere through extreme weather.

 The Daintree Ferry project will feature an automatic river level gauge and two flood cameras that stream images to the Douglas Dashboard.

 Council will aim to install rain gauges in the very Upper Daintree and Bloomfield River.

 Rain gauge instruments and river level monitors will also be installed in Port Douglas, Craiglie and Mossman to improve the accuracy of local weather information.

 Douglas Shire Mayor Julia Leu said the projects would allow residents to monitor the situation and make informed decisions.